 Ensuring that your website has implemented correct schema markup, also known as structured data, is a big optimisation factor.
 Essentially it is metadata — data about the information on your site, that is added to your website’s source code which helps search engines to organise and classify your content for voice search.

-As of June 2018, 55.1% of the world's population has internet access.
-From that 55.1%, there is a significant portion of users who live with one or more disabilities.
+As of 2020, there are over 4 billion global internet users.
+From that 4 billion, there is a significant portion of users who live with one or more disabilities.
 Web accessibility means that all users are able to use and interact with the web unhindered.
 Increased accessibility is becoming more and more mainstream with companies such as Google and Apple providing accessibility guidelines for web designers and developers to follow.